teekachu/100DaysOfSwift/README.md

 P12: I didn't upload this one.
 It is an intro to userDefaults, saving data and user settings for later use.

+P13: Instafilter app, upload a photo and apply filters to it.
+Intro to Core Image and UISlider.
+Save to photos when done.

+P14: Whack-a-Penguin game on spriteKit.

+P15: Basic animations.
+As you can see I REALLY LOVE pikachu.

+P16: Intro to Mapkit !
+SO FUN.

+P17: Space race game on Ipad.
+Intro to concepts such as Per-pixel collision detection, linear and angular damping.
+Rocket science ;)

+P18: I didn't upload this one.
+It is an intro to debugging.

+P19: Javascript Injection, Intro to Safari extension and UITextView.

+P20: Fireworks game on Ipad.
+Select fireworks of the same color and shake your ipad to explode.

 /CONSOLIDATED PROJECTS: